beerfranz/asset-repository/README.md

 # AssetRepository

+**This project is in active development, still not validated in production environment**

 The goal of this project is to build an inventory database of assets with this specificities:
 * OpenSource
 * Cloud service